Texas Criminal Process

 Many people who have been charged with a criminal offense have no previous experience with the justice system in Texas.
 For these types of alleged offenders, there can be tremendous fear and confusion about what to expect and what will be required in order to resolve their cases.

 Michael J. Price works closely with every client they represent, answering every question and addressing every concern.
-Law Office of Price & Wiggins, P.C. aggressively defends people against many types of criminal charges.
+Law Office of Michael J. Price, P.C. aggressively defends people against many types of criminal charges.

 Michael helps residents in Georgetown as well as such nearby areas as Hutto, Taylor, Leander, Cedar Park, and Round Rock.
 Let our criminal defense attorneys review your case by calling (512) 354-1880 to set up a free, confidential consultation.